Today I’m revealing my Five Secrets To A Beautiful Skin.

 I do expose my face to the natural sun regularly.
 But, I do not suntan it or burn it.
 The trick is to have the sun gently kiss your face for about 10 – 20 minutes.
 This can also be done when you are just out and about.
 I have done this for a long time, and I see many benefits.
 The sun simply nourishes my skin in ways that are natural and healing to me.
 Balance and moderation are essential.
 And I will not, not, not, use tanning salons or fake tanning spray booths.
 Ever.

-This means proper diet and supplements and exercise.
+This means proper diet, supplements, and exercise.
 But not strict dieting or rigorous training.
 A lifestyle diet full of foods that are prepared at home using natural ingredients.
 I cook at home a lot and use organic or locally grown/pastured products that have no pesticides.

 Also, I don’t put anything in my body that has preservatives or questionable ingredients.
 Besides, I eat farm-raised eggs, grass-fed meat, and locally farmed foods as much as possible.
 I ingest a lot of butter, as well.
 A long-forgotten superfood.
 Also, I add high doses of vitamin D with MK7 during the winter season to keep my immunity strong.
 My family also supplements with grass-fed liver supplements three times a week.
 The grass-fed beef liver contains a range of energy-sustaining B vitamins and nourishes skin, hair, and nails.